UCSB-VRL/Q-RBSA/README.md

 ## Evaluation

-We will provide inference model on [BisQue](https://bisque2.ece.ucsb.edu/client_service/) as module.
+We will provide inference model on [BisQue](https://bisque2.ece.ucsb.edu/client_service/) as module after publication of paper.
 You do not need to use following steps if you are using Bisque infrastructure.

 Download trained weights for QRBSA network [here](https://drive.google.com/drive/folders/12ILcyCBJENrYvBxDcCwQAVNzSpofFN8q)